jina-ai/jina/README.md

 #### Asynchronous Flow
 <a href="https://mybinder.org/v2/gh/jina-ai/jupyter-notebooks/main?filepath=basic-inter-intra-parallelism.ipynb"><img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/badges/run-badge.svg?raw=true"/></a>

 Synchronous from outside, Jina runs asynchronously underneath: it manages the eventloop(s) for scheduling the jobs.
-If user wants more control over the eventloop, then `AsyncFlow` comes to use.
+If the user wants more control over the eventloop, then `AsyncFlow` comes to use.

 Unlike `Flow`, the CRUD of `AsyncFlow` accepts input & output functions as [async generator](https://www.python.org/dev/peps/pep-0525/).
-This is useful when your data sources involves other asynchronous libraries (e.g. motor for MongoDB):
+This is useful when your data sources involve other asynchronous libraries (e.g. motor for MongoDB):

 ```python
 from jina import AsyncFlow